apache/hudi/docs/_docs/2_5_performance.md

 ## Read Optimized Queries

-The major design goal for read optimized view is to achieve the latency reduction & efficiency gains in previous section, with no impact on queries.
-Following charts compare the Hudi vs non-Hudi datasets across Hive/Presto/Spark queries and demonstrate this.
+The major design goal for read optimized querying is to achieve the latency reduction & efficiency gains in previous section, with no impact on queries.
+Following charts compare the Hudi vs non-Hudi tables across Hive/Presto/Spark queries and demonstrate this.

 **Hive**